Top 47 ETL Interview Questions & Answers (2025)

 More context.
 Let’s say that you’re trying to run some data processing and cleaning on a .csv file that’s currently 100GB large.
 You realize it’s too big to store in memory, so you can’t clean the file using pandas.read_csv().
 How would you get around this issue and still clean the data?

-There are two main methods to handle large datasets: streaming and chunking.
+Two main methods to handle large datasets are streaming and chunking.

 • Streaming: The term streaming refers to reading the data in ‘stream’, i.e., only one line at a time.
 It allows Pandas to limit the memory use to the current line.
 You can do streaming with the following syntax: